DubG1/DubG1/README.md

-## Welcome
+## Welcome to my Profile!

-CS student suffering from Imposter Syndrome
+### CS student suffering from Imposter Syndrome
-Native C and Java - currently evolving into a fullstack dev with TS and Vue
+### Native C and Java - currently evolving into a fullstack dev with TS and Vue